When you buy with our links, we may earn a commission. See how we work with brands

 As for its performance, Birch’s score of 9.35 puts it within the top 3% of all mattresses tested to date.
 But what solidifies the Birch on this list is its price.

 The Birch costs $1,499 for a queen, and that is 25% less than the average latex hybrid mattress.
-If you’re looking for the a high performance, affordable latex hybrid it is hard to beat the Birch.
+If you’re looking for a high-performance, affordable latex hybrid, it is hard to beat the Birch.

 Click here to read the full Birch review.